huggingface/transformers/docs/source/index.rst

 - Move a single model between TF2.0/PyTorch frameworks at will
 - Seamlessly pick the right framework for training, evaluation, production

+Experimental support for Flax with a few models right now, expected to grow in the coming months.

 Contents
 -----------------------------------------------------------------------------------------------------------------------